khannover/web-helper/README.md

     sudo apt-get install qrencode

 Generates and caches qr codes.
 Place qr.php below your websites documentroot or in a subfolder.
 Creates a folder for the cached qr codes.
-Make sure it's allowed for the httpd user (e.g. www-data).
+Make sure it's allowed for the httpd user (e.g. www-data) to create files and directories parallel to the qr.php script.

-You can embed a qr code with a static text on your website as followed:
+Example of embedding a qr code with a static text on your website:

     <img src="/qr.php?url=https://hannover38.de/">

-Or you can use javascript to use the URL as string dynamically:
+Or you can use javascript to use the current URL as string:

     <img id="qrcode" src=""/>
     <script>
         document.getElementById("qrcode").src = "/qr.php?url=" + window.location.href;
     </script>

-The parameter url can actually be any string, not just urls.
+The parameter "url" can actually be any string, not just urls.

     <img src="/qr.php?url=This is my string.
 There are many like it, but this one is mine.">

 The string will be hashed and a file with the hash as filename will be generated inside the cache folder.
-The next time a qr code for this string is requested the cached file will then be used instead.
-There will also be written a text file with the same hash and the string as content.
+The next time a qr code for a former string is requested the cached file will then be used.
+There will also be written a text file with the same hash as filename and the string as content.

 Example cache: